anyaevostinar/anyaevostinar.github.io/classes/257-s22/lab-flask-html.md

 As you know from your reading, Flask allows you to connect with HTML templates.
 Flask handles finding these as long as you put them where it is expecting.

+(Fun fact/note: because I'm using a [framework](https://jekyllrb.com/) that has very similar syntax to Jinja to make this website, I have to do a [special escape](https://www.tomordonez.com/curly-braces-markdown-jekyll/) to actually display all the {%raw%} `{{var}}` {%endraw%}, and I might have missed a few, so if you see a strangely blank spot, it is very likely that it should have some curly braces with a variable in it.)

 1. Create a `templates` folder in your `FlaskLab` folder
 2. Create a file in that folder `index.html` and put in the following boilerplate:
     ```html